Leasehold Conveyancing in Stapleton - Get a Quote from the leasehold experts approved by your lender

 Top Five Questions relating to Stapleton leasehold conveyancing

 There is no doubt about it.
-A leasehold flat in Stapleton is a wasting asset as a result of the reducing lease term.
-The nearer the lease gets to its expiry date, the more it reduces the salability of the premises.
-For most buyers and lenders, leases with less than eighty years become less and less marketable.
+A leasehold apartment in Stapleton is a wasting asset as a result of the shortening lease.
+The nearer the lease gets to its expiry date, the more it adversely affects the salability of the premises.
+The majority of purchasers and mortgage companies, leases with under eighty years become less and less marketable.
 On a more positive note, leaseholders can extend their leases by serving a Section 42 Notice.
-One stipulation is that they must have owned the premises for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
+One stipulation is that they must have owned the property for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
 When successful, they will have the right to an extension of 90 years to the current term and ground rent is effectively reduced to zero.
 Before moving forward with a purchase of property with a short lease term remaining you should talk to a solicitor specialising in lease extensions and leasehold enfranchisement.
 We are are happy to put you in touch with Stapleton conveyancing experts who will explain the options available to you during an initial telephone conversation free of charge.
 A more straightforward and quicker method of extending would be to contact your landlord directly and sound him out on the prospect of extending the lease They may agree to a smaller lump sum and an increase in the ground rent, but to shorter extension terms in return.
-You need to ensure that the agreed terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.
+You need to ensure that any new terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.

 • A provision to repair to or maintain elements of the property